 Why You Need a Freediving Float Recap

 A high-quality freediving float and line makes this activity a whole lot more enjoyable and safer.
-Many freedivers lose their lives every year because they were struck by boats or lost track of where they were underwater and couldn’t resurface in time.
+Many freedivers lsnorkose their lives every year because they were struck by boats or lost track of where they were underwater and couldn’t resurface in time.
 A dive buoy is a relatively cheap investment that can help you avoid all of this.

 Thanks to its high visibility, boat operators will know to avoid areas marked by a dive flag or buoy.
 Furthermore, dive buoys provide a place for you and other freedivers to rest as well as a storage space for small accessories.
 It’s important for you to conserve your energy and fully rest between dives to ensure your safety.